CorrelAid/docs/project-manual/project-coordinators/finding-a-team-onboarding.md

 {% endhint %}

 **Copy the content of the CodiMD into a new pad and rename it to reflect your project's name.** Then you can start filling in the necessary information.
+If you want the NPO to be able to review the document, you can set the permission to "editable".